If you really want to avoid early aging, get to know DHEA

 5 gentle-but-effective ways to increase DHEA and curb aging

-Follow these guidelines to naturally raise DHEA in your body:
+Follow these guidelines to help naturally raise DHEA in your body:

 1. Eat good fats with plenty of omega-3 fatty acids.

 DHEA is made from cholesterol, and your body makes cholesterol from healthy fats.
-You can get essential fatty acids from a variety of oils like ghee, raw butter, cod liver, coconut oil, red palm oil, flaxseed oil, evening primrose oil, pumpkin seed, and olive oils.
+You can get essential fatty acids from a variety of oils, like ghee, raw butter, and cod liver, coconut, red palm, flaxseed, evening primrose, pumpkin seed, and olive oils.

 2. Get a good night’s sleep.

 Your adrenal glands not only create energy.
 They also manufacture DHEA.
 If you suffer from adrenal fatigue as many people do today, you may have trouble sleeping, and your adrenals will not be able to produce adequate levels of DHEA to support your daily activities.